lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Compression is done in order that Fields Descriptions appear in the Rule.
 The result of each Compression/Decompression Action is appended to the working Compression Residue in that same order.
 The receiver knows the size of each compressed field which can be given by the rule or MAY be sent with the compressed header.

-If the field is identified as being variable in the Field Description, then the size of the Compression Residue value in bytes MUST be sent first using the following coding:
+If the field is identified as being variable in the Field Description, then the size of the Compression Residue value (using the unit defined in the FL) MUST be sent first using the following coding:

 * If the size is between 0 and 14 bytes, it is sent as a 4-bits integer.